Xerbo/LeanHRPT-Decode/README.md

 Input files should be:

  - NOAA - raw data, bi-phase/manchester/PM decoded and not raw16
- - Meteor - raw data, bi-phase/manchester/PM decoded *or* CADUs (deframed)
+ - Meteor - raw data, bi-phase/manchester/PM decoded or CADUs (deframed)
- - MetOp - output from viterbi *or* CADUs (deframed, derandomized with RS applied)
+ - MetOp - output from viterbi, CADUs (deframed, derandomized with RS applied) or VCDUs
- - FengYun - output from viterbi *or* CADUs (deframed, derandomized with RS applied)
+ - FengYun - output from viterbi, CADUs (deframed, derandomized with RS applied) or VCDUs

 ## Credits

  - Reed Solomon - adapted from `libsathelper`
- - "reckon" - adapted from `noaa-apt`
+ - Geotranslation code - taken from `MeteorDemod`

-## Flowcharts

-Included in this repository are GNURadio flowcharts for demodulating NOAA, Meteor, FengYun and MetOp.
-These flowcharts have been created from the ground up using only standard GNURadio blocks, not requiring any OOP modules such as `gr-hrpt`.

-All flowcharts have file sources for both 32-bit float (gqrx) and WAV, by default WAV is selected (requires GNURadio >3.9 in order to read RF64 files).

-The `NOAA Meteor HRPT Demodulator` flowchart contains a proper PM/bi-phase demodulator which gives a +3db signal increase.

- - For NOAA, use the `NOAA Meteor HRPT Demodulator` flowchart, it **does not** output a framed raw16 file and is incompatible with other software as of now.
- - For Meteor, use the `NOAA Meteor HRPT Demodulator` flowchart, it outputs manchester decoded data, to use the resulting file in MetFy3x simply uncheck "Manchester Decode".
- - For FengYun, use the `Fengyun Demodulator` flowchart, it outputs 8 bit (little endian) signed soft symbols.
- - For MetOp, use the `MetOp Demodulator` flowchart, it outputs 8 bit (little endian) signed soft symbols.